Father Time (Marvel Comics): 1940s

-Larry Scott's father John became framed for homicide and became sentenced to the electrical chair.
+Larry Scott's father John became framed for homicide and was sentenced to be electrocuted in the electric chair.
 Learning that crook Chips Brant was the one behind his father's framing, Larry tried to pressure the crook to confess.
 Knocked out for his trouble, Larry recovered and tried to carry new proof that might clean his father's name.
 Unfortunately, Larry arrived too late and his father was executed just moments before his name could be cleared.
 Wishing that time could be on the side of law and the innocent victims of crime, Larry decided to become a crime fighter.
 Donning a hooded cloak and wielding a scythe, Larry takes on the name Father Time and seeks to make time work against criminals, rather than the innocent.
 He captured Chips Brant before he could skip town and became a champion against evil.

-Shortly after his first adventure, Larry found out that his pal Hal Sakson was accused of murdering the group of the Southern Princess to be able to loot the salvaged deliver of gold that they had uncovered recently.As Father Time, Larry exposed the crooked District Attorney as the one responsible by using the superstitions of his hired thugs to frighten them into a confession.
+Shortly after his first adventure, Larry found out that his pal Hal Sakson was accused of murdering the group of the Southern Princess to be able to loot the salvaged deliver of gold that they had uncovered recently.
+As Father Time, Larry exposed the crooked District Attorney as the one responsible by using the superstitions of his hired thugs to frighten them into a confession.